-Recently, we reported on a unique "superconcentrated ionogel-in-ceramic" electrolyte, prepared by enriching a garnet-type conductor with a superconcentrated ionogel (3 M LiTFSI-EmimFSI-PMMA).
-This electrolyte not only delivers superior Li+ conduction, but also exhibits impressive stabilization for both Li-metal anode and LFP and NCM523 cathodes.
-12 It has been energetically proposed that increasing salt concentration in solvents leads to a reduction in solvent molecules and alters solvation structure, thereby producing distinctive properties such as ion diffusion, interfacial stabilization, and electrochemical reversibility.13 The concept of high-concentration electrolyte (HCE, typically ≥3 M for Li salt concentration) is now widely recognized in the field of organic electrolyte.14 Specifically, several studies have shown saltconcentrated IL electrolytes can form stable interfaces with Li-/Na-metal anodes.
-15,16 However, these HCEs generally exhibit high viscosity, low Li+ mobility, and poor wetting on cathodes, limiting capacity utilization and rate capability.
-Conversely, the localized high-concentration electrolytes (LHCEs, typically ≥1~1.5 M for Li salt concentration) demonstrate favorable compatibility with Li-metal anodes, low viscosity, and good wettability.17 More recently, the low-concentration electrolytes (LCEs, typically < 1.0 M for Li salt concentration) have garnered significant interest due to their notable advantages in terms of cost and viscosity.
-18 These electrolyte chemistries have considerably broadened the research scopes of quasi-/solid-state electrolytes and serve as a valuable complement to the conventional liquid electrolytes (1~1.2 M of Li salt concentration).
-Despite this, the LCEs for high-voltage LMBs remain a significant challenges due to the uncontrollable decomposition of free solvents and the instability of the electrolyte/electrode interphases.
-19,20 While ionogel electrolytes provide prominent merits, they have received limited attention, especially in their lowconcentration territory, despite the pressing issues surrounding them.
+Recently, we reported on a unique "superconcentrated ionogelin-ceramic" electrolyte, prepared by enriching a garnet-type conductor with a superconcentrated ionogel (3 M LiTFSI-EmimFSI-PMMA).
+This electrolyte not only delivers superior Li+ conduction but also exhibits impressive stabilization for both Li-metal anode and LFP and NCM523 cathodes.12 It has been energetically proposed that increasing salt concentration in solvents leads to a reduction in solvent molecules and alters solvation structure, thereby producing distinctive properties such as ion diffusion, interfacial stabilization, and electrochemical reversibility.13 The concept of high-concentration electrolyte (HCE, typically \geq 3 M for Li salt concentration) is now widely recognized in the field of organic electrolyte.14 Specifically, several studies have shown salt-concentrated IL electrolytes can form stable interfaces with Li-/Na-metal anodes.^{15,16} However, these HCEs generally exhibit high viscosity, low Li+ mobility, and poor wetting on cathodes, limited capacity utilization and rate capability.
+Conversely, the localized highconcentration electrolytes (LHCEs, typically ≥1-1.5 M for Li salt concentration) demonstrate favorable compatibility with Li-metal anodes, low viscosity, and good wettability.17 More recently, the lowconcentration electrolytes (LCEs, typically <1.0 M for Li salt concentration) have garnered significant interest due to their notable advantages in terms of cost and viscosity.18 These electrolyte chemistries have considerably broadened the research scopes of quasi-/solid-state electrolytes and serve as a valuable complement to the conventional liquid electrolytes (1-1.2 M of Li salt concentration).
+Despite this, the LCEs for high-voltage LMBs remain a significant challenges due to the uncontrollable decomposition of free solvents and the instability of the electrolyte/electrode interphases.^{19,20} While ionogel electrolytes provide prominent merits, they have received limited attention, especially in their low-concentration territory, despite the pressing issues surrounding them.

-Here we challenge this traditional wisdom and validate the extraordinary capabilities of the localized high-concentration ionogel (LHCI, 1.0 M) and the dilutedly localized high-concentration ionogel (DLHCI, 0.6 M) electrolytes to enable simultaneous stabilization towards Li-metal anode, 4.4 V NCM811 and 4.8 V LiNi{0.5}Mn{1.5}O4 (LNMO) cathodes, and realize enhanced cycling for high-voltage quasiThis is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset.
-PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0221854 solid-state lithium metal batteries (QSLMBs).
+Here, we challenge this traditional wisdom and validate the extraordinary capabilities of the localized high-concentration ionogel (LHCI, 1.0 M) and the dilutedly localized high-concentration ionogel (DLHCI, 0.6 M) electrolytes to enable simultaneous stabilization toward Li-metal anode, 4.4 V NCM811 and 4.8 V LiNi{0.5}Mn{1.5}O4 (LNMO) cathodes, and we realize enhanced cycling for high-voltage quasi-solid-state lithium metal batteries (QSLMBs).